simon-parry44/PathFinder/README.md

 # PathFinder
 ## .Net C# A* Implementation

-Find the shortest path between two points
+Console application to find the shortest path between two points.

 ## Running the application